U.S. Flag Resources & Service Ideas

 Celebrating Veterans While Honoring Our Flag

-During the 2021-22 4-H year, we are encouraging all 4-H clubs to complete a community service project related to a flag holiday.
+We are encouraging all 4-H clubs to complete a community service project related to a flag holiday.
 This page is intended to be a resource for you - our 4-H volunteer professional - in doing this work.
 Remember to visit our community service ideas page if you are looking for other community service project ideas for your club.

 Upon completion of your flag community service project, we would love for you to share your club's experience with us by completing this survey!
 This survey will help us gather information about the community service activity being conducted in West Virginia 4-H and help us better showcase the work you and your members do to make your local communities a better place.
 In addition, we will select community service projects submitted through this survey link to be showcased statewide throughout the 4-H year!